medmonds19/MaryEdmondsPortfolio/translation3.md

 3. What idea does Athenas oppugnandās express?

-for the purpose of attacking Athens. **Gerundive does not express a fact: Athens is not the place "being attacked" when Eumolpus came there.**
+for the purpose of attacking Athens.
 4. Parse (PNTMV) interfectus est.

 Perfect, passive, indicative, 3rd person, singular